Sandringham House: Gardens

 The gardens and country park comprise 600 acres of the estate with the gardens extending to 49 acres.
 They were predominantly laid out from the 1860s, with later alterations and simplifications.
 Edward VII sought advice from William Broderick Thomas and Ferdinand de Rothschild, a friend and adviser to the King throughout his life.
 The original lake was filled and replaced with the elaborate parterres fashionable at the time.
 These have since been removed.
 Two new lakes were dug further from the house, and bordered by rockeries constructed of Pulhamite stone.
 A summerhouse, called The Nest, stands above the Upper Lake, a gift in 1913 to Queen Alexandra from the comptroller of her household, General Sir Dighton Probyn.

 The gardens to the north of the house, which are overlooked by the suite of rooms used by George VI, were remodelled and simplified by Geoffrey Jellicoe for the King and his wife after the Second World War.
 A statue of Father Time, dating from the 18th century, was purchased by the Queen Mother and installed in 1951.
 Further areas of the gardens were remodelled by Sir Eric Savill in the 1960s for Queen Elizabeth and Prince Philip.
 The extensive kitchen gardens, which in Edward VII's time included carriage drives to allow guests to view the "highly ornamental" arrangements, were also laid to lawn during Queen Elizabeth II's reign, having proved uneconomic to maintain.
+In 2023, King Charles III developed an environmentally-friendly topiary garden with more than 5,000 yew trees, bedding and paths.